 Garmin Vivosmart 3

-There’s a lot to like about the Vivosmart 3, and now it’s been superseded by the Vivosmart 4 it’s available at really good prices.
+There’s a lot to like about the Vivosmart 3, and now it’s been superseded by the Vivosmart 4 there are some great Garmin deals to be found.
 It’s a fitness tracker rather than a smartwatch and it comes in two wrist sizes, so make sure you order the right one.
 It’s thin, light and fairly discreet – it’s more like a thick bangle than a chunky smartwatch – and it’s as happy in the water as it is on dry land.
 It monitors wellness as well as activity thanks to its stress monitoring, which is based on heart rate variability, and you can get notifications from your phone as well as your fitness information.

 Garmin Vivosmart 4